-Monday 22 June 2020Offshore applicants are those that will need to submit a new Australian student visa application offshore.
+Monday 21 June 2021Offshore applicants are those applicants who will submit a new Australian student visa application offshore, outside Australia.
 Applications close 4 weeks prior to the start of classes.

-Monday 6 July 2020Onshore applicants are those students who may submit a new Australian student visa application onshore.
+Monday 5 July 2021Onshore applicants are those applicants who will submit a new Australian student visa application onshore, within Australia.
 Applications close 2 weeks prior to the start of classes.

 Check the entry requirements